No Time for Flowers: Cast

-Critical Appaisal
+Critical Appraisal

 Judith M. Kass offers this assessment: “No Time for Flowers is a largely unsuccessful attempt at comedy in which Viveca Lindfors portrays a Ninotchka-like Czech, eager for both advancement in the Communist world and in the luxuries of the West.

 Theme

 Biographer Judith M. Kass notes this thematic element in the film:

 The fear that one can incriminate oneself or others, no matter how innocent a remark may be, and that no one can be trusted, are the main causes for anxiety in No Time for Flowers.
 Coupled with economic deprivation, this spiritual poverty is even harder to bear.
 Existing with these tribulations is a good-natured, more natural desire to be open, free to fall in love, and try for some happiness, however limited.